-Field-supplied and field-installed liquid tight conduit connectors and conduit may be attached to the connectors on the basepan.
-Pull correctly rated high voltage through appropriate conduits.
+Field-supplied and field-installed liquid-tight conduit connectors and conduit may be attached to the connectors on the basepan.
+Pull correctly rated high voltage and low voltage through appropriate conduits.
 Connect the power conduit to the internal disconnect (if unit is so equipped) or to the external disconnect (through unit side panel).
-A hole must be field cut in the main control box bottom on the left side so the 24-v control connections can be made.
+Remove one of the two knockouts located on the bottom left side of the unit control box.
+Use this hole for the control conduit.